AllTwinkleStars/BankPortal_NodeExpress/tasks.md

 ## 2.1 - Read Account Data

 @app-read-account-data In `app.js` above the index route, use the `readFileSync` function of the built-in `fs` library to read the contents of the file located at `src/json/accounts.json`.
 Declare a `const` called `accountData` to store the contents of the file. `accountData` now contains JSON, use `JSON.parse` to convert it to a javascript object.
-Declare a `const` called `accounts` to store this javascript object.
+Declare a `const` called `accounts` to store this javascript object. **Note: read the file with the `UTF8` encoding.**

 ## 2.2 - Read User Data

 @app-read-user-data In `app.js` near the index route, use the `readFileSync` function of the built-in `fs` library to read the contents of the file located at `src/json/users.json`.
 Declare a `const` called `userData` to store the contents of the file. `userData` now contains JSON, use `JSON.parse` to convert it to a javascript object.
-Declare a `const` called `users` to store this javascript object.
+Declare a `const` called `users` to store this javascript object. **Note: read the file with the `UTF8` encoding.**

 ## 2.3 - Update the Index Route

 @app-update-index-route In `app.js` update the object passed to the existing index route.
-The `title` should be “Accounts Summary”.
+The `title` should be `Account Summary`.
 A new key value pair should be added, `accounts: accounts`.

 ## 2.4 - Update the Index View